ietf-teep/architecture/draft-ietf-teep-architecture.md

-At step 4, since the Untrusted Application depends on the TA, installing the Untrusted Application will trigger TA installation by initiating communication with a TAM.
-The TEEP Agent will interact with TAM via a TEEP Broker that faciliates communications between a TAM and the TEEP Agent in TEE.
+At step 4, since the Untrusted Application depends on the TA, installing the Untrusted Application will trigger TA installation via communication with a TAM.
+The TEEP Agent will interact with the TAM via a TEEP Broker that faciliates communications between the TAM and the TEEP Agent.

 Some Trusted Component installation implementations might ask for a user's consent.
 In other implementations,